spryker/spryker-docs/docs/pbc/all/search/202212.0/tutorials-and-howtos/configure-a-search-query.md

     link: docs/pbc/all/search/page.version/tutorials-and-howtos/facet-filter-overview-and-configuration.html
 ---

-Once you have all the necessary data in Elasticsearch, you can display it on Yves.
+Once you have all the necessary data in Elasticsearch, you can display it in Yves.

-To achieve this, [query Elasticsearch](#query-elasticsearch), which returns raw data needed for [processing the query result](#process-query-result) to display it in the templates.
+To achieve this, [query Elasticsearch](#query-elasticsearch), which returns the raw data needed to [process the query result](#process-query-result) in order to display it in the templates.

 In `SearchClient`, you can find the `search()` method `(\Spryker\Client\Search\SearchClientInterface::search())`.
 Call this method to execute any search query.
 It expects to receive an instance of `\Spryker\Client\SearchExtension\Dependency\Plugin\QueryInterface` as the first parameter, which represents the query itself, and a collection of `\Spryker\Client\SearchExtension\Dependency\Plugin\ResultFormatterPluginInterface` instances, which are applied to the response data to format it.

 ## Query Elasticsearch

 The first step is implementing the `QueryInterface`.
-To communicate with Elasticsearch, Spryker uses the [Elastica](http://elastica.io/) library as a Data Query Language.
+To communicate with Elasticsearch, Spryker uses the [Elastica](http://elastica.io/) library as its Data Query Language.

-Inside `QueryInterface`, create an instance of `\Elastica\Query`, configure it to fit your needs, and then return it with `getSearchQuery()`.
+Inside `QueryInterface`, create an instance of `\Elastica\Query`, configure it to fit your needs, then return it with `getSearchQuery()`.

-This is the point where configuring the query is completely up to you.
-Use Elastica to alter the query to your needs, add filters, aggregations, boosts, sorting, pagination, or anything else you like and Elasticsearch allows you.
+At this point, configuring the query is completely up to you.
+You can use Elastica to alter the query to your needs, add filters, aggregations, boosts, sorting, pagination, or anything else you like allowed by Elasticsearch.

 {% info_block infoBox %}